retched/ZC-USPSRestful/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `main` (do not use the versioned branches ).
+1. Fork the repo and create your branch from `main` (do not use any of the side branches).
-2. Make sure your code lints.
+2. Make the changes you wish to suggest.
 3. Issue that pull request!
+   - Be as descriptive as you can in your Pull Request notes.
+(What's being changed?
+Why is it being changed?
+Is it a benefit or boon to the project as a whole?
+What issue does your code solve?)

 ## Coding Style